makebot-help/Command-Info/fun/8ball.md

 #### Description

-Ask a question starting with m.8ball and ending with a question mark (?) and makebot will answer with yes or no answers,
+Ask a question starting with m.8ball and ending with a question mark (?) and makebot will answer with a variety of yes or no answers.

 #### Example